userstyles-world/userstyles.world/docs/privacy-policy.md

 # GDPR PRIVACY POLICY OF USERSTYLES.WORLD
-Last updated May 5, 2021
+Last updated May 15, 2021

 ## INTRODUCTION

 Thank you for choosing to be part of our community at UserStyles.world (“we”, “us”, or “our”).

 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about our policy, or our practices with regards to your personal information, please contact us at [feedback@userstyles.world](mailto:feedback@userstyles.world).

 When you visit our website userstyles.world (“Site”) and use our services, you trust us with your personal information.
 We take your privacy very seriously.

 In this privacy notice, we describe our privacy policy.
 We seek to explain to you in the clearest way possible what information we store, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.

 If there are any terms in this privacy policy that you do not agree with, please discontinue use of our site and our services.

 This privacy policy applies to all information strored through our Site, and/or any related services.

 Please read this privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.

 Table of contents:

 1. WHAT INFORMATION DO WE STORE?
 2. HOW DO WE USE YOUR INFORMATION?
 3. WILL YOUR INFORMATION BE SHARED WITH ANYONE?
 4. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
 5. HOW DO WE HANDLE YOUR SOCIAL LOGINS?
 6. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?
 7. WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?
 8. HOW LONG DO WE KEEP YOUR INFORMATION?
 9. HOW DO WE KEEP YOUR INFORMATION SAFE?
 10. DO WE COLLECT INFORMATION FROM MINORS?
 11. WHAT ARE YOUR PRIVACY RIGHTS?
 12. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
 13. DO WE MAKE UPDATES TO THIS POLICY?
 14. HOW CAN YOU CONTACT US ABOUT THIS POLICY?

 ## WHAT INFORMATION DO WE STORE?

 ### **Personal information you disclose to us**

-_In Short: We store personal information that you provide to us such as email-address._
+_In Short: We store personal information that you provide to us such as email address._

 We store personal information that you voluntarily provide to us when registering at the Site, and further on by editing your profile at the Site.

 The personal information that we store depends on the context of your interactions with us and the Site, the choices you make and the products and features you use.
 The personal information we store can include the following:

 - We store username, email address and social media usernames.
 Username and email address are mandatory.
 - Credentials.
 We store passwords.
 All of the Credentials are hashed and original values not stored.